simmelholt/Overfitted_alpha/README.md

 ## What this does

-1. Bootstraps a EUR OIS discount curve from quoted par swap rates and interpolates it on zero rates (linear / Hermite / Nelson-Siegel).
+- Bootstraps a EUR OIS discount curve from quoted par swap rates and interpolates it on zero rates using Nelson-Siegel.

-2. Derives the forward par swap rate and annuity factor for a chosen expiry x tenor swaption cell (e.g. 1Y1Y, 5Y5Y).
+- Derives the forward par swap rate and annuity factor for a chosen expiry × tenor swaption cell (e.g., 1Y1Y, 5Y5Y).

-3. Extracts the risk-neutral density via Breeden-Litzenberger (dividing by the annuity, since swaptions price under the annuity measure, not the money-market measure), from both the raw market smile and the SABR fit.
+- Extracts the risk-neutral density via Breeden-Litzenberger from both the raw market smile and the SABR fit.

-4. Validates the analytic density against a Monte Carlo simulation of the SABR SDEs.
+- Validates the analytic density against a Monte Carlo simulation of the SABR SDEs.

-5. Compares the implied distribution across two dates, separating a shift in the central forward rate from a genuine change in implied uncertainty.
+- Compares the implied distribution across two dates, separating a shift in the central forward rate from a genuine change in implied uncertainty.

    ![SABR risk-neutral density and NS interpolation](SABR.png)